Software terms and conditions

 Data Protection Laws

-- the General Data Protection Regulation (EU) 2016/679 (GDPR), once applicable, and/or any corresponding or equivalent United Kingdom national laws or regulations (Revised UK DP Law);
+- the General Data Protection Regulation (EU) 2016/679 (GDPR), once applicable, and/or any corresponding or equivalent United Kingdom national laws or regulations (Revised UK Data Protection Law);

 - and, in either case any judicial or administrative interpretation of any of the above, any guidance, guidelines, codes of practice, approved codes of conduct or approved certification mechanisms issued by any relevant Supervisory Authority.